mahouboy23/IB-notes/Comparative essay.md

 2. **Rags to Riches** : is a plot structure that focuses on the improvement of the main character from a lower or deprived state of being to or more enlightened or wealthy position in society
 3. **The Quest** : It involves a call to a journey with a purpose with some thrilling ordeals and a triumph end.
 4. **Voyage and Return** : This plot is different from the quest because the main characters and that in a strange place and must find a way to get home.
-5. **The Comedy** :  The comedy is when a classical term when a classical term for works whose purpose is to make us laugh about the nature of life
+5. **The Comedy** :  The comedy is when a classical term for works whose purpose is to make us laugh about the nature of life
-6. **The Tragedy** : The tragedy is a plot an other plot structure with a classical term to describe words that show how life can be sad and apparently unjust.
+6. **The Tragedy** : The tragedy is an other plot structure with a classical term to describe words that show how life can be sad and apparently unjust.
 7. **The Rebirth** : The rebirth is a kind of Story where the main character goes trough a change  and discovers a truth by which to leave a more fruitful life

 #### Simpler definition